 - Training as a Court Appointed Special Advocate for children

 For an independent research project, students design and execute a formal research proposal using questionnaires, interviews, field observation, content analysis, available data or an experiment to answer specific hypotheses.
-Students have the opportunity to present their research at the Associated Colleges of the Chicago Area Student Research Symposium or the Elmhurst College Research and Performance Showcase, and to submit it for publication in Investigations, the College’s journal for student work.
+Students have the opportunity to present their research at the Associated Colleges of the Chicago Area Student Research Symposium or the Elmhurst University Research and Performance Showcase, and to submit it for publication in Investigations, the College’s journal for student work.

 Here are some examples of independent research topics:

 - Attitudes toward cultural diversity on campus